Breakthrough/PySceneDetect/docs/contributing.md

 All submitted code should follow the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) as closely as possible.
 Also, ensure that you search through [all existing issues](https://github.com/Breakthrough/PySceneDetect/issues?q=) (both open and closed) beforehand to avoid creating duplicate entries.

+Note that PySceneDetect is released under the BSD 2-Clause license, and submitted code should comply with this license (see [License & Copyright Information](copyright.md) for details).